aaronkw/humanbase-docs/docs/seek.rst

 analysis sometimes msight not find any pathways, or the relevant pathways aren't detected.
-This could be due to factors such as heterogeneity of the gene-set, biological noises in the data, or limited number of genes to do enrichment on, etc. SEEK can offer an alternative solution by performing a **co-expression expansion** on the gene-set first.
+This could be due to factors such as heterogeneity of the gene-set, biological noises in the data, or limited number of genes to do enrichment on, etc. SEEK can offer an alternative solution by performing a **coexpression expansion** on the gene-set first.

 For example, we have a set of 10 genes which represent biomarkers for the